sdondley/ClimateChangeChat/steve_dondley.md

     - [Podcasts](#podcasts)
     - [Gurus I Like](#gurus-i-like)

-# Who is Steve Dondley?
+# Who Is Steve Dondley?
 I am the owner and founder of [Prometheus Labor Communications](http://prometheuslabor.com), a US Navy submarine veteran and former labor organizer for UFCW Local 1459 in Springfield, MA.
 I've had an